maubanel/UE5-Hello-World/building-h/README.md

 ##### `Step 6.`\|`UE5HW`| :small_orange_diamond: :small_blue_diamond:

 Now lets switch the default material to see how it looks on this reference model.
 We can use this as a judgement when we have to UV our modeled shapes.
 Click on the material then on the **Gear** icon.
-Turn on **Engine Content**.
+Turn on **Show Engine Content**.
 Then look for the `Default Material` and select this for the cube.
 You should see a cube with 10cm grid pieces.

 https://user-images.githubusercontent.com/5504953/173210038-5375d3cd-4179-49af-aa34-c39c06e97d74.mp4